kylew239/Shepherd_game/README.md

 │   └── 2
 └── Shepherd_game       # this repo
 ```
+- pygame autoscaling
+    - The game will be automatically scaled up
+    - Saved data images will remain at the original size

 # Dependencies
 The game has been successfully run in the following environment: